mystique920/shell_scripting/readme.md

 ## Course Structure

 The course is divided into four weeks, each covering specific topics and building upon the knowledge gained in previous weeks.
+The estimated time commitment is 5-10 hours per week.

 ### Week 1: Introduction to Shell Scripting